codio-templates/Onboarding-Quick-Start/.guides/content/Your-first-project---Hello-World-e536.md

 Codio projects always auto-save.

 ### Stack selection
-**Stacks** contain the tools (databases,languages) and configuration information needed to run your project.
+**Stacks** contain the tools (databases, languages) and configuration information needed to run your project.
 Codio offers you a range of commonly used configurations to get you started.
 For more information about customizing stacks and creating your own see the [Stacks documentation](https://codio.com/docs/project/stacks/).

 To learn about the other available features when starting a new project, see the [Creating and importing a project](https://codio.com/docs/project/creating/) section of the documentation.